wenqin-231/StatusView/README.md

 public void onViewCreated(View view, @Nullable Bundle savedInstanceState) {
 	super.onViewCreated(view, savedInstanceState);
 	StatusManager statusManager = StatusManager
 		// should be this and not set getActivity in it.
 		.get(this)
-     	 // set your contentView and it is usually the view that created in OnCreateView .setContentView(view)
+		// set your ContentView and it is usually the view that created in OnCreateView .setContentView(view)
 		// set true to add a StatusView in your view and your set false to avoid loading the unnecessary setting.
 		.isAddStatusView(true)
 		// set true to addToolbar and if your set false the setToolbar will be invalid.
 		.isAddToolbar(true)
 		// set your own Toolbar and if you set isAddToolbar to be true, there will be set a DefaultToolbar in it.
 		.setToolbar(onCreateToolbar())
-      	// start the StatusView, the end of StatusManager.
 		.launch();

 		mStatusView = statusManager.getStatusView();